snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/session-tracking/index.md

 import TabItem from '@theme/TabItem';
 ```

-Captures the session which helps to keep track of the user activity in the app.
+Session tracking captures the session which helps to keep track of the user activity in the app.

 Client session tracking is enabled by default.
 It can be set through the `TrackerConfiguration` as explained below.